 Buying a property that's strata titled is very different to purchasing one that isn't, especially for those intending to live in it.
 In many cases, those with no previous experience in the 'Strata Lifestyle' are not fully aware of the differences between strata living and residing in a normal house.
-There's special rules to obey (by-laws), there's money you have to pay every quarter (levies) to maintain your portion of the parts of the complex that you own jointly with all the other owners (common property).
-There's also an Owners Corporation and an Executive Committee that regularly hold meetings to discuss important issues.
+There's special rules to obey (by-laws), there's money you have to pay every quarter (levies) to maintain your portion of the areas of a strata complex that you own jointly with all the other owners (i.e. common property).
+There's also an Owners Corporation and an Strata Committee that regularly hold meetings to discuss and decide upon important issues.
 Yes, in many ways it can be quite foreign to the uninitiated.

-As the NSW Office of Fair Trading's excellent publication 'Buying into a strata scheme?' states:
+As the NSW Fair Trading's excellent fact sheet 'Buying into a Strata Scheme' states:

-TIP - I can highly recommend you have a read of this publication as many of the questions you'll have about buying into strata will be answered.....and in straightforward terms too.
+TIP - I can highly recommend you have a read of this NSW Fair Trading fact sheet as many of the questions you'll have about buying into strata will be answered.....and in straightforward, simple way too.

 There are many things that aren't apparent from a visible inspection of the building and a Strata Search can uncover any issues prior to the purchase.
-There are also a number of factors which can impact on you once you become the owner and it's better to be informed about these before purchasing so you can make an informed decision.
-The Strata Search report will include:
+There are also a number of factors which can impact you once you become the owner and it's better to know about these before purchasing so you can make an informed decision.

 Lannock Finance have produced a quick reference guide to selecting a strata searcher called 'Choosing the right pre-purchase strata inspector' and is worth having a look at.

-The S109 certificate is available upon application to the Owner's Corporation or strata managing agent (if one is being used).
+The S184 certificate is available upon application to the Owners Corporation or Strata Managing Agent (if one is being used).
 If the application is made by someone other than the owner, the owner's or mortgagee's written permission will be required before the certificate can be released.
-Unless the vendor is attempting to hide something, prospective buyers can expect the vendor to welcome the application.
-The cost of preparing the certificate attracts a statutory fee and is paid for by the applicant.
+It's extremely rare that a vendor does NOT welcome the application from a purchaser.
+The cost of preparing the certificate attracts a statutory fee and is paid for by the applicant - refer to Schedule 4 - Fees of the SSMR 2016 for details.

-The common seal of the Owners Corporation must also be affixed.
-Please refer to the NSW Strata Schemes Management Act 1996 - Section 237 and Section 238 for more details on the common seal.
+The Seal of the Owners Corporation must also be affixed to the S184 certificate.
+Please refer to the Strata Schemes Management Act 2015 - Section 273 and Section 272 for more details on the Seal of the Owners Corporation.

 Here are a few extra resources to help you learn and understand a bit more about the implications of buying into strata.